Join us for our next couples workshop in Knoxville! Learn more and register for our next weekend workshop HERE

 Stressful Life Transition

 Modern relationships are more demanding than ever.
 As much as we spend time and energy seeking love and trying to find "our person," divorce rates continue to be high (still hovers around 40%) and strains on marriage become debilitating and emotionally exhausting.
 I'm not telling you anything you don't already know!
 It's common for people who once felt so much love for each other to feel like strangers, roommates or business partners.
-This place stinks.
 Both people are hurting and unsure of what steps to take next.
 You may feel like you've tried everything and nothing seems to be working.
 Let's take a look at where you and your partner might be missing each other and help you find more accurate language to what is happening in your dynamic.